rotub/rotub.github.io/_posts/2015-03-06-moved-to-jekyll.markdown

 When I launched _rotub.me_ in January 2011, I built my own CMS from scratch.
 Using my custom CMS was fine over that last 4 years, but I'm happy to move on from it.

 This time I am using Jekyll.
-It's very simple and doesn't require a database.
-It's also being hosted for free on Github.com which is nice too.
+I chose Jekyll because it is not a CMS, it doesn't require a database, and it can be hosted on Github Pages for free.

+I use prose.io to add posts and github issues to upload and host images.